rayzhangdev-coder/todo-frontend/README.md

 ## 1. Overview

-A responsive, state-managed To-Do List application built with React.js.
-This project follows a decoupled client-server architecture, focusing on smooth user interaction and asynchronous data handling via a REST API.
+A state-managed To-Do List application built with React.js.
+Connects to backend API.

 ## 2. Features